 With a more dynamic range to be seen comes more details: the textures of the surface of metal material, the details of a rock cliff, and hairs of a character…etc. BenQ’s outstanding HDR-PRO technology will not expose the light areas or make the dark areas too dark in order to pursue a higher dynamic range.
 The emphasis is on providing a smooth gradient of contrast and the overall visual experience to give the audience the best there is to offer.

-The textures of the surface of metal material, the details of a bark, and hairs of a character
+The textures of the surface of metal material, the details of a rock cliff, and hairs of a character

 Wide Color Gamut is also crucial for HDR.
 Therefore, BenQ developed its own CinematicColor™ Color management technology.
 It not only matches the wide color space set by the film industry, but also provides an exclusive, rigid manual calibration mechanism to present the image with accurate color, saturation, brightness, and color temperature, etc. It can reach 100% Rec.
 709 color gamut with Delta E<3, even meeting the requirement of DCI-P3 cinematic wide color gamut.
 The Color Mapping function of the projector can also automatically adjust the color of HDR content to the richest and most accurate color in any condition.